OGGM/oggm.github.io/_posts/2019-02-01-4th-workshop-announcement.md

 ### Workshop fee

-The hotel reservation & breakfeast is €90.1 for a single room in a single room and €55.6 per night per person in a twin room.
-There will probably be no conference fees, other organization costs (including all meals) will be covered by OGGM e.V.
+The hotel accomodation (night & breakfeast) is €90 in a single room and €56 in a twin room.
+The prices are per night per person.
+The conference fees are €240 covering all other organization costs (including all meals).

 ### Registration